aweymo-ui/libguide_remediation/content/1_guide.md

 {% include feature/alert.html text="When writing alt text, a good rule of thumb is that the image description is generally everything that is _not_ in the image (date, time, location and names of people in the image) and the alt text description is everything that _is_ in the image (Two people wearing hats and suits beside a sign that reads Hat Store, standing on the sidewalk)." color="light" align="left" %}

-If you are wondering how to classify an image to determine whether it needs alt text, please visit the WCAG [Alt Text Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/).
+If you are wondering how to classify an image to determine whether it needs alt text, you can refer to the [WCAG Alt Text Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/).

 <br>